( 425 Articles )

-Jeff Angus, who pens Angus Unleashed, currently resides in Vancouver and has a BCom Degree from the University of Victoria.
-He has been writing for DobberHockey since 2006.
-He also manages the website and contributes to the daily ramblings on Thursday, Friday, and Saturday each week.
+Jeff Angus, who pens Angus Unleashed, has been writing for DobberHockey since 2006.
+He also manages the website and contributes to the daily ramblings on Thursday and Friday of each week.
 In addition to his work at DobberHockey, Jeff freelances for a few other hockey sites, including his own blog (Angus Certified).
-He loves talking about anything related to hockey, and can be found on twitter (anguscertified).
+He loves talking about anything related to hockey, and can be found on Twitter (@anguscertified).

 In the weekly piece "Capped", Eric Daoust breaks down the latest fantasy information from the standpoint of salary-cap leagues - the bargains, the busts and more.
 Eric is the first student to obtain a Masters degree in Computational Science at Laurentian University.
 He has also had a passion for hockey since infancy and has been involved in fantasy hockey since 2001, primarily in sim leagues.
 Since then, he has expanded to participating in various forms of roto leagues.
 He also covers the Montreal Canadiens in the Dobberhockey forum in addition to writing for Dobberprospects.
 You can find Eric on Twitter @DH_EricDaoust.

 The Commissioner's Office

 Glen Hoos, author of The Commissioner’s Office, moonlights as graphic designer for Dobber Sports, commissioner of the GFHL, and GM of his beloved Angels of Harlem.
 Glen lives in Aldergrove, BC with his wife and three daughters.
 Somehow he still manages to control the remote often enough to stay on top of all the latest hockey happenings.
 In his real life, Glen manages a growing restaurant chain with locations across North America.
 Glen can also be found on twitter @commishoffice

 ( 12 Articles )